GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Evaluation

-For evaluating how much impact the reduction in the number of candidate mappings that enter verification has on whole genome alignment speedup \editedII{on} a large scale, we construct \touchup{Table 5, Sup.
-Tables S.24 and S.25}.
-We sum up the time spent \editedII{on} filtering and verification in comparison to the verification time of mrFAST when no pre-alignment filtering is used.
+For evaluating how much impact the reduction in the number of candidate mappings that enter verification has on whole genome alignment speedup on a large scale, we construct Table \ref{tab:wholegenspeedup}, Sup.
+Tables S.24 and S.25.
+We sum up the time spent on the filtering and verification compared to the verification time of mrFAST when no pre-alignment filtering is used.
 For filtering time, we consider the kernel time for GateKeeper-GPU.
 We report only the speedup values of GateKeeper-FPGA since it requires a different platform and the time measurements cannot be scaled for our setting.
-Although GateKeeper-GPU has better accuracy than GateKeeper-FPGA \cite{Alser2017} and can filter out more candidate mappings, GateKeeper-FPGA performs better than GateKeeper-GPU\af{ and Adjacency Filter} in terms of accelerating the whole alignment process.
+GateKeeper-GPU has better accuracy than GateKeeper-FPGA and can filter out more candidate mappings while GateKeeper-FPGA performs better than GateKeeper-GPU in terms of accelerating the whole alignment process.